Close Menu

 The SSA does not have a specific listing for mosaic Down syndrome, even though the two conditions share many of the same physical symptoms.
 According to the SSA, mosaic Down syndrome alone is not enough to qualify for benefits.

 If you have mosaic Down syndrome, then the SSA requires you to prove your physical or mental conditions prevent you from working.
 The SSA will consider the mosaic form under the listing that fits the symptoms of the closest physical or mental conditions.
-Some common SSA rules that a person with mosaic Down syndrome might equal include:
+SSA rules that a person with mosaic Down syndrome might equal include:

 SSA’S LISTING FOR A CHILD WITH NON-MOSAIC DOWN SYNDROME